Table of Contents Contents

 Finally, it's important to remember that your credit score isn't the only deciding factor when it comes to getting approved.
 Your income, employment history, collateral value, liquid assets, and loan term play a significant role when financial institutions decide to work with you or not.

 According to the Government of Canada, average credit scores range from 650 to 725.
-A score of 600 is below average and indicates a higher risk borrower.
-If your credit rating sits anywhere between 560 to 659, you're less likely to access loans from banks and other traditional financial institutions.
+A score of 600 is below average and indicates a higher-risk borrower.
+If your credit rating sits anywhere between 560 and 659, you're less likely to access loans from banks and other traditional financial institutions.
 Even if you get approved with a major bank, you probably won't qualify for attractive interest rates.

 You may be able to get a secured loan or secured credit card, but they may come with a higher interest rate.